Table of contents

 Price

-What price is, each of you probably knows exactly, but as a reminder, it is the expense that a customer incurs in order to satisfy a need.
-It is a component of the costs you incur to manufacture the product, distribute it and promote it.
+Each of you probably knows what the price is exactly, but as a reminder, it is the expense that a customer incurs to satisfy a need.
+It is a component of the costs you incur to manufacture, distribute, and promote the product.

 Setting the right price is critical to the success of your business.
 For too low a price for a product can make it perceived as inferior in quality compared to the competition.
 On the other hand, too high can repel consumers from buying.